strainger/norp/README.md

-To use norp in its current stage, call the norp command, enter a file path as a parameter, then type in your tag you would like to have norp render.
-Norp will output the text as standard output, which then can be processed further or redirected to a file.

 ## Basic Example

 To begin norpin' around, run norp on a file and specify a tag to filter on.
+Norp will output the text as standard output, which then can be processed further to your hearts content.

 ```bash
 $ norp example.txt --tag=subsection_01